-Keyloggers, and their ilk, record a user’s activity, whether that’s through keystrokes or screenshots, which is all then shared with a hacker.
+Keyloggers, and their ilk, are some of the most affective tools hackers can use to gain access to passwords.
+These will record a user’s activity, whether that’s through keystrokes or screenshots, that is all then shared with a hacker.
 Some malware will even proactively hunt through a user’s system for password dictionaries or data associated with web browsers.

 4. Brute force attack

 Brute force attack is somewhat of an umbrella term referring to a variety of relatively unsophisticated methods that often rely on trial-and-error.